The Decline of the West: Overview

 Spengler's world-historical outlook was informed by many philosophers, including Goethe and to some degree Nietzsche.
 He described the significance of these two German philosophers and their influence on his worldview in his lecture Nietzsche and His Century.
-He called his analytical approach "Analogy.
-By these means we are enabled to distinguish polarity and periodicity in the world."
+He called his analytical approach "Analogy".
+Using this approach, he proposed to "distinguish polarity and periodicity in the world".

 Morphology was a key part of Spengler's philosophy of history, using a methodology which approached history and historical comparisons on the basis of civilizational forms and structure, without regard to function.

 In a footnote, Spengler described the essential core of his philosophical approach toward history, culture, and civilization:

 Plato and Goethe stand for the philosophy of Becoming, Aristotle and Kant the philosophy of Being...
 Goethe's notes and verse... must be regarded as the expression of a perfectly definite metaphysical doctrine.
 I would not have a single word changed of this: "The Godhead is effective in the living and not in the dead, in the becoming and the changing, not in the become and the set-fast; and therefore, similarly, the reason is concerned only to strive towards the divine through the becoming and the living, and the understanding only to make use of the become and the set-fast.
 (Letter to Eckermann)" This sentence comprises my entire philosophy.